apollographql/router/dev-docs/multipart-subscriptions-protocol.md

 }
 ```

-The top-level `errors` may be present to give more details about the errors.
+The top-level `errors` field may be present to give more details about the errors.
 It follows the [GraphQL error format](http://spec.graphql.org/draft/#sec-Errors.Error-Result-Format) but will never contain `locations` or `path` fields.
 After a fatal error, the router closes the connection.